wp-plugins/wp-widget-gallery/readme.txt

 This WordPress plugin allows user to create a gallery for widgets.
 This plugin also has the ability to display it on page of your choice.

-The plugin allows the user to set a fundraising target and update a â€œcurrent totalâ€? amount.
-The user interface is extremely simple and easy to use.
-Easily update titles, change currency or update the amount of money raised at any given time.

 == Installation ==